kcuzner/led-watch/bootloader/README.md

 Byte 5: Destination address bits 15-8
 Byte 6: Destination address bits 23-16
 Byte 7: Destination address bits 31-24
-Byte 8-11: CRC32 of the 16 32-bit words from the page command to follow, LSB first Byte 5-63: N/A
+Byte 8-11: CRC32 of the 16 32-bit words from the lower page command to follow, LSB first Byte 12-15: CRC32 of the 16 32-bit words from the upper page command to follow, LSB first Byte 16-63: N/A
 ```

 Upon receipt of this command, the device will enter programming mode and
 initiate an erase of the referenced block.
 A status report will be generated
 once the erase has been completed.

-The page command has the following format:
+The half-page command has the following format:

 ```
 Byte 0-63: 16 32-bit words to program